Kitware/VTK/Documentation/dev/build.md

 #### Python wheels

-VTK also supports creating a Python wheel containing its Python wrappers for Python3 (Python2 wheels are no longer supported).
+VTK also supports creating a Python wheel containing its Python wrappers for Python3.
 This is supported by setting the `VTK_WHEEL_BUILD` flag.
 This changes the build directory structure around to match that expected by wheels.
 Once configured, the build tree may be built as it would be normally and then the generated `setup.py` file used to create the wheel.
 Note that the `bdist_wheel` command requires that the `wheel` package is available (`pip install wheel`).

 ```sh
 cmake -GNinja -DVTK_WHEEL_BUILD=ON -DVTK_WRAP_PYTHON=ON path/to/vtk/source